The impact of RPA on the BPO industry

 Getting the best result at a minimal cost is always a big issue.
 And given the work structure and the expectation from the BPO industry, it always poses a big challenge.

-Another big challenge of business process automation is the rarity of talents.
+Another big challenge of business process outsourcing is the rarity of talents.
 So to hand over your project, a business has to determine and find out the right skills for the job.
 And with such a scarcity of talents compared to the number of work requirements BPO industry can create a significant challenge.

 Most of the BPO is done offshore.
 That is why keeping a certain level of communication at any given time requires a consistent internet connection, power solution, and much more.